gax1985/NSCC/NSCC/Operating System Security/2nd Class - Sept. 8th.md

 It is a desktop/laptop!

-They are a computer woprkstation that has more processing power and storage than thin clients.
+They are a computer workstation that has more processing power and storage than thin clients.
 They run applications locally, and use their own processing power.
 They do not rely on a central server.

 There are **Thick apps** and **Thin apps**.